Linuxfabrik/monitoring-plugins/check-plugins/rocketchat-stats/README.rst

 .. code-block:: text

     usage: rocketchat-stats [-h] [-V] -p PASSWORD [--url URL] --username USERNAME

-    This plugin lets you track statistics about a Rocket.Chat server.
-Requires a user with strong password and (just) "view-statistics" permission.
+    This plugin allows you to track statistics about a Rocket.Chat server, structured in the same way as on the https://rocket.chat/admin/info page.
+    Requires a user with a strong password and (only) "view-statistics" permission.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -V, --version         show program's version number and exit -p PASSWORD, --password PASSWORD